rodrigotiscareno/ece457a-gns-vns-implementation/README.md

-# ece457a-metaheuristic-optimization
+# University of Waterloo ECE 457A Course

-University of Waterloo ECE 457A Course
+Implementation of Variable Neighborhood Search and Generalized Neighborhood Search to optimize the Schwefel function.